Yoharie: Jeremiah (part two)

 “You a lot older than your…brother?”

 Instead, he blurted this at her, catching her again at the trunk of her car.
 Giarma Yoharie always shopped, it seemed, always came back from wherever she went with bags of stuff.
 Sometimes only groceries…so maybe she at least helped out Mrs…

 Nuh uh, Dawn.
 You had to call her that.

-It was weird to Hibbler, that society had got away from addressing women as miss or ma’am (although you did, when you needed to get their attention)—but there wasn’t any answer when a guy’s wife wasn’t married to him.
+It was weird to Hibbler, that society had got away from addressing women as miss or ma’am (although you did, and got glared at, when you needed to get their attention)…but there wasn’t any answer when a guy’s wife wasn’t married to him.
 He didn’t want to talk like a friend to Dawn.
-And she wasn’t liking it, either, always wincing and forcing a smile…maybe because he skipped and balked at using her name.
-He’d just done the same saying brother to Giarma.
+She didn’t like it, either, wincing and forcing a smile…maybe because he skipped and balked at using her name.
+He’d just done the same to Giarma.

-Her face, as she’d turned to him, hugging a paper sack with handles, showed undisguised incredulity.
+Her face, as she turned to him, hugging a paper sack with handles, showed undisguised incredulity.

 “Oh, Jesus,” she said, and then looked abashed.
 “What did you want?”

 “You a lot older than your brother.”
 He said it flatly now.

 “I’m thirty, Mr. Hibbler.
 Val is twenty-one.
 That’s how it is.”

 “Hey, hi!”
 This was Dawn, pulling back the front door.